 How To Help Your Dog Overcome Stress

-The first thing to try would be behavior modification.
-Try training your dog to learn new behaviors (and unlearn bad ones).
+The first thing to try would be training your dog to learn new behaviors (and unlearn bad ones).
 Try giving your dog a special treat each time you leave, ideally one that involves time and effort to consume—such as a tube-shaped toy filled with peanut butter.
 Tiring your dog out with exercise before leaving the house can be helpful, as well as investing in enrichment toys that’ll keep them occupied while you’re gone.
-Leaving out some worn clothing that has your scent on it can also be comforting, almost as if you’ve left a piece of yourself behind with your dog.
+Leaving out some worn clothing that has your scent on it can also be comforting; almost as if you’ve left a piece of yourself behind with your dog.
 Crate training or creating a special confined space for your dog to stay in while you’re out can minimize symptoms of anxiety, as well.
 Another successful practice is changing the way you act when you leave and return home.
 Try to exit subtly and quietly, without making a big deal about it—then do the same upon your return.

-After crating her dogs failed to help ease their isolation distress, Robyn looked into using Lazarus Naturals CBD products for pets on Scout and Chipper.
+After crating her dogs failed to help ease their anxiety, Robyn looked into using Lazarus Naturals CBD products for pets on Scout and Chipper.
 She’d heard of people who had given the naturally effective products to their pets with great success, so decided it was time to try her luck.

-In Robyn’s experience, miniature dachshunds tend to be picky eaters—yet Scout and Chipper happily slurped up the Classic Calming Pet CBD Oil Tinctures she got for them.
+In Robyn’s experience, miniature dachshunds tend to be picky eaters—yet Scout and Chipper happily slurped up the Calming Pet CBD Oil Tinctures she got for them.

 What’s more, it helped!
-Robyn’s dogs became more relaxed and less affected by their owner’s comings and goings.
+Robyn’s dogs became more relaxed and less affected by their owner’s comings-and-goings.
 Now when she comes home, Robyn is excitedly greeted by happy pups (whose voices aren’t hoarse from non-stop barking).
 Not to mention, she doesn’t have to clean up pillow fluff from her floors anymore!